 The show’s hit song Lovely London Town will be stuck in your head as you sing it all the way home.
 But that is certainly not the only thing that will be stuck – the play as a whole will leave you feeling humbled and fulfilled.

-The A-Z of Mrs P is on at the Southwark Playhouse until 29th March 2014, for further information or to book visit here.
+The A-Z of Mrs P is at the Southwark Playhouse until 29th March 2014.
+For further information or to book visit the theatre’s website here.